 Additional benefits to leveraging student teachers:

-The educator preparation pipeline in Massachusetts is much more racially diverse than the current workforce: in the 19-20 school year, 16.4% of candidates identified as people of color, compared to only 8.5% of the Commonwealth's teachers.
+The educator preparation pipeline in Massachusetts is much more racially diverse than the current workforce: in the 2020-21 school year, 13% of candidates identified as people of color, compared to 9.2% of the Commonwealth's teachers.

 Research shows that educators of color have a wide range of positive effects on all students.
 In addition to building an antiracist work environment, prioritizing student teachers can be an important step toward diversifying your district's teacher workforce.

 Leveraging Student Teachers to Support Flexible Staffing ModelsDESE

 Sustaining Teacher Training in a Shifting EnvironmentEdResearch for Recovery